Using Reports

 The Record limit parameter allows you to restrict the number of records in the final report.
 A value of 0 means no limit.

-The following figure shows an example of the dialog used to select a list of requesters, filtered by the identifying attribute Last Name.
+The following figure shows an example of the dialog used to select a list of identification source, groups, roles, permissions, privileges, certification campaigns, users, user attributes, target systems, history entry types, organizational units or attribute names.

 -